blank-ads-sml-preview-768x530

 Why is Google not filling direct campaigns?

-Google requires cookies to monitor the delivery of direct campaigns.
+Google requires cookies for tracking and monitoring the delivery of direct campaigns.
 It is important to note that if publishers use GAM as an ad server direct campaigns will not be delivered if no consent is available.

 Contextual targeting analyses the text and resources of a web page to determine what type of ads to serve.
 For example, if a user navigates to a web page about computer hardware, contextual targeting will show related IT ads.
-This process does not require Purpose 1 consent as no user data is needed for the targeting.
-Snigel’s AdEngine 3.0 uses contextual targeting when Purpose 1 is not available.
-This enables us to recover revenue that would otherwise be lost.
+This process does not require Purpose 1 consent as no user data is needed for the targeting, ensuring user privacy is maintained.
+Snigel’s AdEngine uses contextual targeting when Purpose 1 is not available.
+This allows us to recover revenue that would otherwise be lost.

 Some SSPs have started offering switches to publishers that direct any ad request without a consent string directly to the SSP.
 However, as with header bidding, if the SSP does not have to compete against other advertising demand sources it will pay a much lower price to fill the request.
-Therefore, if publishers are looking to maximize their ad revenue, they should use a header bidding solution like Snigel’s AdEngine that can send ad requests without a consent string to all the top SSPs simultaneously.
-SSPs will then be forced to bid against each other to win the impression which increases the publisher’s revenue.
+Therefore, if you're a publisher looking to maximize your ad revenue, you should use a header bidding solution like Snigel’s AdEngine that can send ad requests without a consent string to all the top SSPs simultaneously.
+SSPs will then be forced to bid against each other to win the impression which increases your revenue.

 If you’d like to find out about how Snigel can provide this solution for your site contact us here.